DallanQ/lotr_journeys_in_middle_earth/QA.md

 [cavalry-combat-plus-fighting-advance-the-first-beo](https://boardgamegeek.com/thread/2768561/cavalry-combat-plus-fighting-advance-the-first-beo)

-> Cavalry Combat- After you test to negate you may discard this skill to scout 2 and move 1 space without provoking attacks.
-> Fighting Advance- Before you travel, you must discard this skill and scout 1.
-Before you attack, you may move 1 space.
-> What happens when you use these skills to cause you to move away from the grid before you provoke the enemy or attack?
+> How do Cavalry Combat and Fighting Advance work if their effects move you out of range before provoking an enemy or making an attack?

 You would move away after the negate but then no longer be able to perform the Interact test, forfeiting the Interact and taking a Provoke for nothing.

-> The First Beorning- Change to The Great Bear.
-When this card is discarded, change to Beorn.
-> Maranwe- 1 Success: 3 hits, stun 1 Success: 2 hits 2 Success: 4 hits, smite
-Before attacking with this item, you may discard a prepared skill to scout 2.
-> World's Burden- 1 Success: Scout 2 1 Success: 4 hits 1 Success: 3 hits, stun 2 Success: 3 hits, cleave, smite
-> What happens when Beorn uses these weapons to attack then scout 2 and prepare The First Beorning?
+> What happens if Beorn uses Maranwe or World's Burden to attack, scouts 2, and then prepares The First Beorning?

-It happens at the same time as you're inputting hits/modifiers on the enemy.
-Per the simultaneous resolution rule, this means the players may decide if they want to do the Scout before or after inputting the rest of the attack on the enemy.
+According to the simultaneous resolution rule, when Beorn attacks with Maranwe or World's Burden and scouts, players can choose whether to perform the Scout action before or after applying hits and modifiers to the enemy.
+This timing flexibility allows you to decide the most advantageous sequence for the attack and scouting.

 > What is the time when you attack with World's Burden and spend a successful to scout 2? (before/ when/after attack)